Hurricanes vs. Canucks Prediction & Picks - December 9

 Hurricanes vs. Canucks Prediction & Picks: Line, Spread, Over/Under - December 9

-The Carolina Hurricanes (14-11-1) will try to stop a three-game losing streak when they square off against the Vancouver Canucks (17-9-1) on the road on Saturday, December 9 at 10:00 PM ET on BSSO and ESPN+.
+The Vancouver Canucks (17-9-1) host the Carolina Hurricanes (14-11-1, losers of three straight) at Rogers Arena.
+The matchup on Saturday, December 9 starts at 10:00 PM ET on BSSO and ESPN+.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-Over the last 10 contests, the Hurricanes have recorded a 5-4-1 record after scoring 33 total goals (four power-play goals on 29 power-play opportunities during that span, for a success rate of 13.8%).
-Their opponents have scored a combined 34 goals in those games.
+Over the past 10 games, the Hurricanes are 5-4-1 while scoring 33 total goals (four power-play goals on 29 power-play opportunities during that span, for a conversion rate of 13.8%).
+They have conceded 34 goals.

-Here's our pick for who will claim the win in Saturday's game.
+Before this matchup, here's who we expect to bring home the win in Saturday's hockey action.

 Hurricanes vs. Canucks Predictions for Saturday

-Our computer projections model for this contest calls for a final score of Canucks 4, Hurricanes 2.
+Our computer projections model for this matchup calls for a final tally of Canucks 4, Hurricanes 2.

 - Total Pick: No Pick - Predicted Margin Negligible